todavchich/XtremePush_iOS/Readme.md

 ### Introduction

 [Download](https://github.com/xtremepush/XtremePush_iOS/archive/master.zip) the latest library version.
-The archive should contain the following files:
+The archive should contain next files:

 * XPush.a: The required library
 * XPush.h: The required header file containing methods declarations for using XPush library